Aanerud/RAG_Ingestion_GUI/README.md

     - **BlueBubbles Password**: The password for the BlueBubbles server.
     - **Elasticsearch Host**: The host address for the Elasticsearch server.

-3. Click the **Ingest Messages** button to start the ingestion process.
+3. Click the **Start Full Process** button to start the ingestion process.

+4. Use the **Search Contacts** input to type a name and select from the suggested results.

+5. Once a contact is selected, click the **Download Messages** button to download the messages for the selected contact.

 ## File Descriptions